firegurafiku/shodantask/README.txt

 In reality this (obviously) doesn't work.
 Even though the regex doesn't need backtracking, the operator got called pretty often.
-However, it's possible to derive from the class and implement a rudimentaty support for limited data caching.
+However, it's possible to derive from the class and implement a rudimentary support for limited data caching.
 I played with it a bit, but it turned out to be rather unproductive.
 So, this solution is not implemented.